oss-review-toolkit/orthw-shell/README.md

 ### 1. Prerequisites

-The `orthw` is requires the following tools to be installed on your system:
+The `orthw` requires the following tools to be installed on your system:

 * [curl](https://curl.se)
 * [jq](https://stedolan.github.io/jq)